dashpresshq/archaea/docs/security.md

 ## Encryption at Rest

-All credentials provided in the application are encrypted at rest using `aes-256-gcm` with the `ENCRYPTION_KEY` in your `.env`
+All credentials provided in the application are encrypted at rest using `aes-256-gcm` with the `CREDENTIALS_ENCRYPTION_KEY` in your `.env`

 ## CSRF
 We store your auth tokens in localstorage, so CSRF is not possible